 When you connect Jetpack, any WordPress.com user who follows your site will start to see your posts in their Reader.
 From there, they can visit the post on your site, or like, share, or comment directly from the Reader.

-If you have a paid Jetpack plan, your site’s posts will also appear in the Posts search results for matching search terms.
+If you have a paid Jetpack plan that includes backups, your site’s posts will also appear in the Posts search results for matching search terms.

 Why don’t my posts appear on Tag pages in the Reader?

-Your posts will only appear on Tag pages if you have a paid Jetpack plan.
+Your posts will only appear on Tag pages if you have a paid Jetpack plan that includes the backup feature.

-If you don’t have a Jetpack plan, your posts will not be displayed on Tag pages in the Reader.
+If your Jetpack plan doesn’t include backups, your posts will not be displayed on Tag pages in the Reader.

 Why don’t my posts appear in the Reader’s search results?

-Only posts from sites with a paid Jetpack plan will appear in the Posts search results in the Reader.
+Only posts from sites with a paid Jetpack plan that includes backups will appear in the Posts search results in the Reader.

-If you don’t have a Jetpack plan, your site will only appear in the Sites search results.
+If you don’t have a Jetpack plan, or your plan doesn’t include the backup feature, your site will only appear in the Sites search results.

 I just published a post, why can’t I see it in the Reader?